salat/salat/README.md

 ScalaSig does not appear to digest very well classes written in pure Java.
 Not a big deal, because we only support case classes anyway.

+*NB*: it turns out that ScalaSig is incapable of "parsing" classes defined in the REPL, since there really is no `.class` file to parse. **None of this code will work with classes that have no corresponding `.class` file.**

 ### Flexibility can wait

 There's currently no way to alter default behavior of Salat's critical